Back to DOTScreener

 What is the FAAAA safety exception?

 Section 14501(c)(2)(A) of the FAAAA preserves 'the safety regulatory authority of a State with respect to motor vehicles.'
 Before Montgomery, federal circuits were split on whether negligent-selection claims fell inside that exception.
 The Seventh and Eleventh Circuits said no — preemption.
-The Ninth Circuit said yes — preserved.
-Montgomery resolves the split in the Ninth Circuit's favor, nationally.
+The Ninth Circuit — joined in 2025 by the Sixth (Cox v.
+Total Quality Logistics, 142 F.4th 847 (6th Cir.
+2025)) — said yes — preserved.
+Montgomery resolves the split in favor of the Ninth and Sixth Circuits, nationally.

 Was C.H.
 Robinson involved in Montgomery v.
 Caribe?

 Yes.
 C.H.
-Robinson was the freight broker that tendered the load to Caribe Transport II, LLC, the motor carrier whose driver caused the crash that injured plaintiff Shawn Montgomery.
+Robinson was the freight broker that coordinated the shipment hauled by Caribe Transport II, LLC, the motor carrier whose driver caused the crash that injured plaintiff Shawn Montgomery.
+Montgomery sued in federal district court.
 Robinson moved to dismiss on FAAAA preemption, won at the district court, won at the Seventh Circuit, and lost unanimously at the Supreme Court.
-The case is now remanded for proceedings on the merits in state court.
+The case is now remanded for proceedings on the merits.

 What should brokers do after Montgomery?